sstelfox/stelfox.net/content/notes/linux/kerberos.md

 ## Adding a New Host to the Domain

-Hosts need `krb5-workstation` and `krb5-libs` installed.
-Make sure the client firewall rules have been applied.
+Hosts need the Kerberos client libraries and workstation tools installed.
 Be sure to copy the config file `/etc/krb5.conf` mentioned on this page to each client machine.

 ```